Tiimber/terminal-notification/README.md

 - Mac OS X 10.8.5 with Notification Center
 - Ubuntu 14.04 with notify-send and aplay
 - Ubuntu 14.04 with Growl and aplay
+- Fedora 20 with notify-send and aplay
+- Linux Mint 17 "Qiana" with notify-send and aplay
+- Linux Mint 17 "Qiana" with Growl and aplay
 - Windows 7 with notifu and sounder.exe
 - Windows 7 with Growl, GNTP and sounder.exe